rossumai/keras-multi-gpu/blog/towards-efficient-multi-gpu-training-in-keras.md

 The first problem is that training with vanilla Keras/TensorFlow is not efficient even on a single GPU.
 Due to providing data via `feed_dict` there's no overlap between memcpy/compute operations and the GPU cannot be fully utilized for computation.

 This could be solved by prefetching data asynchronously via TF queues.
 At the moment computation of a batch begins the data is already there.
 It may significantly improve performance on a single GPU.
+There's a [basic queue API](https://www.tensorflow.org/api_guides/python/reading_data#Reading_from_files) for and a currently recommended [Dataset API](https://www.tensorflow.org/programmers_guide/datasets).

 With this done the approach of `kuza55/make_parallel` might be viable as it is.